-- Pass a car park on the left and in 160 metres take the left fork, with allotments on your left and picnic tables on your right.
+- Pass a car park on the left and in 160 metres take the left fork, with allotments on your left, then picnic tables on your right.
 In 80 metres cross a footbridge by an Ouse Valley Way sign.
 The path veers left in 60 metres by a seat, now with the River Great Ouse on the right and quarry ponds on your left.
-In 600 metres cross a footbridge over a dry brook and follow the path further round to the left, with another car park on your left.
+In 600 metres cross a footbridge over a dry brook and follow the path further round to the left.
 In 300 metres ignore the wooden walkway on your left and in 40 metres go under Haversham Road (mind your head) and continue with a grass lawn and picnic tables to your left.
-In 260 metres go under the impressive Wolverton Viaduct.
+In 260 metres go under the impressive Wolverton Viaduct, where there is no need to mind your head.
 In 180 metres take a wooden footbridge on your right, by a sign for the Ouse Valley Park Riverside Walk, and continue with the river and railway line on your right and quarry works on your left.
-In 340 metres the path turns to the right, opposite a gate on the left.
-In 200 metres turn right to go through a gate (by a sign for the Iron Trunk Aqueduct Trail and Castlethorpe, 2.4 kms) and on to a long footbridge on your right, crossing the Great Ouse in 30 metres.
+In 340 metres the path turns to the right, opposite a gate and information board.
+In 200 metres turn right to go through a gate, by a sign for the Iron Trunk Aqueduct Trail (ITAT) and Castlethorpe (2.4 kms) and on to a long footbridge on your right, crossing the Great Ouse in 30 metres.
 In 420 metres you have railings on your right with the railway line above you.

-- In 420 metres, opposite a bridge under the railway line, go through a wooden gate on the left with an ITAT logo, finally leaving the tarmac and take the clear straight path across a field (260°), with a water tower visible to your right.
-In 380 metres go under telegraph wires and in 20 metres the path turns to the right (290°) and goes over a minimalist footbridge over a ditch, with one plank and one railing.
+- In 420 metres, opposite a bridge under the railway line, go through a wooden gate on the left with an ITAT logo, finally leaving the tarmac and take the clear straight path across a field (260°), heading just to the left of the nearest telegraph pole ahead, with a water tower visible well to your right.
+In 380 metres go under the telegraph wires and in 20 metres the path turns to the right (290°) and goes over a minimalist footbridge over a ditch, with one plank and one railing.
 In 120 metres cross a wide track by an ITAT sign and veer very slightly to the right again.
 In the next large field Castlethorpe comes in to view on the right and the path starts to drop down to the left.
 In 480 metres in the corner of the field take a stile hidden in a hedge with an ITAT logo and continue ahead downhill across a small field on uneven grass.
-In 140 metres turn half right at an ITAT sign and go over a stile and a footbridge (the gate to the left is not the right of way, but it is easier to pick up the clear path from there).
-Continue North-West across an overgrown field to go over a stile with a gate to the left and an ITAT sign in 160 metres.
-Veer left on grass to follow the River Tove, behind a barbed wire fence on your left.
+In 140 metres turn half right at an ITAT sign and go over a stile and a footbridge.
+In 2021 there was a barrier here and the stile was loose; the gate to the left is not the right of way, but you may find it easier.
+Continue North-West on a clear path across the middle of a rough field to go over a stile with a gate to the left and an ITAT sign in 160 metres.
+Veer slightly left (290 degrees) on grass to follow the River Tove, behind a barbed wire fence on your left.
 In 220 metres you pass a grand iron memorial seat for a Mr Tipple – an excellent spot for a short break.
-In 60 metres go through a kissing gate next to a field gate and continue slightly to the right (300°).
+In 60 metres go through a kissing gate next to a field gate and continue slightly to the right (300°), still by the river.
 In 120 metres go under telegraph wires.
 In 90 metres the field narrows and you have the barbed wire fence and river again on your left and a well-maintained hedge on your right.
-In 180 metres at the end of the hedge go through a kissing gate with another ITAT logo, by a field gate.
+In 180 metres at the end of the hedge go through a metal gate, by a field gate.
 In 80 metres go through a kissing gate by a metal gate on to Station Road.

 Station Road, Castlethorpe to New Farm (Pindon End) (4.3 kms)

-- Turn right on the road and (!) in 40 metres go over a slightly hidden stile on the left (there may be a green footpath sign here, but it has been seen pointing in to an impenetrable hedge or lying in a sedentary position).
-Bear left over the grass, to the left of a slight rise, to reach the river again in 120 metres.
+- Turn right on the road and (!) in 40 metres go over a slightly hidden stile on the left (there was a new green footpath sign here in 2021).
+Bear left over the grass, to the left of a slight rise, to reach the river again by a footpath post in 120 metres.
 Your predominant direction is North-North-West all the way to New Farm, with the railway line parallel to the right, often just a field away.

 - (!)
 In 280 metres the river turns to the left.
-The right of way continues ahead for another 180 metres, then through a metal field gate and to the right on concrete, through three farm gates and in 150 metres turns left over a cattle grid on a tarmac road.
-For an easier route, cut half right (due North) across the grass to a green footpath signpost visible in the corner of the field, which you reach in 250 metres.
+The right of way continues ahead for another 180 metres, then through a metal field gate and to the right on concrete, through three farm gates and in 150 metres turns left over a cattle grid on a tarmac drive.
+For an easier route, just after the next footpath post cut half right (due North) across the grass to a green footpath signpost visible in the corner of the field, which you reach in 250 metres.
+The signpost has four arms, none of them pointing back in your direction!
 Turn left, crossing the cattle grid in 30 metres on to the tarmac road.

 - In 90 metres ignore a drive on the left leading to Castlethorpe Mill, with its colourful sign.
 In 320 metres you pass Milford Leys Farm on the left.
-In 150 metres ignore a path on the right immediately after Milford Leys Cottage. (!)
+In 150 metres ignore a path on the right immediately after Milford Leys Cottage.
+The views to the right are dominated by the distinctive church spire at Hanslope on an otherwise largely featureless horizon. (!)
 In 850 metres take the signed bridleway on grass, which leaves the drive to the left before the entrance pillars of Lincoln Lodge.
 There is no change of direction here, you just need to stay off the private drive.
-In 150 metres continue past a pylon with several public bridleway signs, ignoring a path to the right.
-In 80 metres you pass a pond on your right and resume your former direction (330°) on concrete and then on gravel, with Hanslope’s distinctive church visible in the distance on your right.
+In 150 metres continue past a pylon with a public bridleway sign, ignoring a path to the right.
+In 80 metres you pass a pond on your right and resume your former direction (330°) on concrete and then on gravel.

 New Farm (Pindon End) to Hartwell (3.8 kms)

-- In 100 metres at a green public footpath sign go through or over a field gate into the field on your right.
-Follow the indented grass path along the middle of the narrow field with a ditch to your right, heading towards a railway tunnel.
-You may encounter some feisty cows in this field; if you cannot see them they are probably waiting for you in the tunnel!
-In 550 metres go through a gate.
+- In 100 metres, just after The Barn, go through or over a field gate into the field on your right.
+In 2021 the green public footpath sign here was on the ground.
+Follow the indented grass path along the middle of the long narrow field with a ditch to your right, heading towards a railway tunnel.
+In 550 metres go through a gate (part of the railway security fence).
 In 20 metres go through the tunnel and under the railway.
-In 20 metres go through a field gate and turn left along the edge of a field.
-In 40 metres go through a gap on the left in to the next field, ignoring a path to the right (it is unnecessary to continue to the corner of the small field, as indicated on the OS map) and continue parallel with the railway line.
+In 20 metres go through another security gate and immediately turn left along the edge of a field.
+In 40 metres go through a gap on the left, over a ditch and in to the next field.
+There are no signs here, but it is unnecessary to continue to the corner of the small field, as indicated on the OS map.
+Continue parallel with the railway line.
 In 150 metres go over a stile and footbridge in to the next field.
 In 550 metres at the corner of the field turn right then left in 20 metres to cross a plank bridge over a ditch and continue ahead in to the next field.
-In 120 metres ignore a bridge under the railway line and veer right (30°), away from the rail line, but keep the field edge on your left all the way to the outskirts of Hartwell.
+In 120 metres ignore a bridge under the railway line and veer right (30°), away from the rail line, but keep the field edge on your left all the way to the outskirts of Hartwell, which is now visible ahead.
 In 250 metres, at the end of the field on your right, go through a gap in to the next field and continue with a hedge on your left.
 In 200 metres at the corner of the field cross a stream by a footbridge and continue up the left hand edge of the next field.

-- At a cross paths in 450 metres (which is unmarked and not obvious on the ground) continue ahead with a hedge on your left.
-In 100 metres, at the corner of the large field, you continue ahead with trees and bushes on both sides and farm buildings visible to your right.
+- At a cross paths in 450 metres (which may not be obvious on the ground) continue ahead with a hedge on your left.
+In 100 metres, at the corner of the large field, you continue ahead on a sunken path with sections of paving, trees and bushes on both sides and farm buildings visible ahead.
 In 100 metres you reach the end of Folly Lane and continue ahead past The Folly on your left.
 In 50 metres take the signposted path to your right, up steps and through a wooden kissing gate.
 The path leads half left (East) across a field.
 In 120 metres go through another wooden kissing gate and continue along the left edge of the next small field.
 In 60 metres go over a wooden stile on your left and cross the next field, heading to the right of the houses ahead.
 In 120 metres take a stile to the right of a metal gate and continue past the houses.
 In 50 metres turn right on Park Road.